Parliamentary.ai

 Overview

 This bill aims to improve road safety by introducing a ten-year age limit on tyres for buses and coaches in England, Wales, and Scotland.
-It mandates stricter vehicle inspections and licensing conditions to ensure compliance.
+It mandates stricter vehicle inspections and licensing conditions to enforce this limit.

 Description